xnd0/Email_Regex_Tutorial_17.1/README.md

 ## Regex Components

 ### Anchors
 The characters ^ and \$ are anchors.
-Start your expressions with one of these: "^", and end them with one of these: "$". (exclude the quotes)
+Start your expressions with: "^", and end them with: "$". (exclude the quotes)

 ### Quantifiers
+Quantifiers set the limits of the string that your regex matches.
+They will usually include the min/max number of characters that your regex is looking for, along with setting other desirable limits.

 ### Grouping Constructs